InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames

 Within the attention layer, the input representation ${z}_i$ is projected into query ${q}_i$, key ${k}_i$, and value ${v}_i$.
 Here, we take the query projection for illustration:

-Crucially, to maintain the distinct roles of the atom type embedding and Nystr{\"o}m approximation encoding, the weight matrix ${W}_q$ is structured as a {block-diagonal matrix}.
+Crucially, to maintain the distinct roles of the atom type embedding and Euclidean positional encoding, the weight matrix ${W}_q$ is structured as a {block-diagonal matrix}.
 This structure ensures that the two components of the input representation are projected independently.
-Recall that $z_i = [z_i^{\text{type}},z_i^{\text{Nystr{\"o}m}}]$, the projection is implemented as:
+Recall that $z_i = [z_i^{\text{type}},z_i^{\text{Euc}}]$, the projection is implemented as: